Paul McCartney: 2010s

-2020–present
+2020s

-McCartney's 18th solo album, McCartney III, was released on 18 December 2020, via Capitol Records; it became his first number-one solo album in the UK since Flowers in the Dirt in 1989.
+McCartney's 19th solo album, McCartney III, was released on 18 December 2020, via Capitol Records; it became his first number-one solo album in the UK since Flowers in the Dirt in 1989.
 The album was recorded in England during the COVID-19 lockdowns and continues McCartney's trend of self-titled solo albums with him playing all of the instruments.
 An album of "reinterpretations, remixes, and covers" titled McCartney III Imagined was released on 16 April 2021.

 McCartney's book The Lyrics: 1956 to the Present was released in November 2021.
 Described as a "self-portrait in 154 songs", the book is based on conversations McCartney had with the Irish poet Paul Muldoon.
 The Lyrics was named Book of the Year by both Barnes & Noble and Waterstones.
 McCartney's "Got Back" tour ran from 28 April 2022 to 16 June 2022 in the United States, his first in the country since 2019.
 The tour concluded on 25 June 2022 when McCartney headlined Glastonbury Festival, a week after his 80th birthday.
 Performing on the Pyramid Stage, he became the oldest solo headliner at the festival.
 Special guests were Dave Grohl and Bruce Springsteen.
 In 2022, he received the Primetime Emmy Award for Outstanding Documentary or Nonfiction Series at the 74th Primetime Creative Arts Emmy Awards, as a producer for the documentary The Beatles: Get Back.